-Kojo Griffin is a self-taught artist who received his B.A. in psychology at Morehouse College in Atlanta, GA.
-His work was exhibited in the Whitney Biennial 2000 at the Whitney Museum of American Art, NY and Freestyle, at The Studio Museum in Harlem, NY, NY, 2001.
-He has had solo exhibitions at Cheekwood Museum Nashville, TN; Tubman African American Museum, Macon, GA and the Mint Museum of Art in Charlotte, NC.
-Griffin places his figures, with human-like bodies and animal heads, in the midst of real-life situations involving unresolved emotions of grief, alienation, abuse, rejection and neglect.
-His anthropomorphic figures are at once playful in form and pained in emotion, often facing acts of violence, acting out in rage, or dealing with loss.
-Griffin’s work reveals universal behavior and disarms the viewer’s ability to judge the character’s racial identity or social status.
-Griffin had a solo exhibition at MOCA GA in 2003, “Kojo Griffin: At Work” in which the public was invited to view the artist and his progress over the course of six weeks.
+Griffin’s work was exhibited in the Whitney Biennial 2000 at the Whitney Museum of American Art (NY) and Freestyle at The Studio Museum (Harlem, NY, NY, 2001).
+He has also had multiple solo exhibitions, including at Cheekwood Museum (Nashville, TN), Tubman African American Museum (Macon, GA), and the Mint Museum of Art (Charlotte, NC).
+Moreover, Griffin had a solo exhibition at MOCA GA in 2003, Kojo Griffin: At Work, in which the public was invited to view the artist and his progress over the course of six weeks.
 It provided a unique opportunity for the artist to produce work not confined by the size limitations of a canvas and was the first occasion to create an installation in an entire exhibition space.